 - Listening and talking

 - Conversations and sounds

-Developing the physical skills as a Jacksonville Infant grows
+Developing the physical skills as your infant grows, focuses on:

 - Large muscles: Rolling Over, sitting, crawling, standing and walking